 "…to heighten emphasis on the provision of services to students and youth with disabilities to ensure that they have meaningful opportunities to receive the training and other services they need to achieve employment outcomes in competitive integrated employment.
 WIOA expands not only the population of students with disabilities who may receive services but also the kinds of services that the VR agencies may provide to youth and students with disabilities who are transitioning from school to postsecondary education and employment." —Title I of the Act, as amended by the Workforce Innovation and Opportunity Act (WIOA) (29 USC §720 et seq.)

-Project Search Requirements
+Project SEARCH Requirements

 To start a Project SEARCH site, a onetime fee is paid to the National Project SEARCH office.
 Either the school district covers the fee, or local community partners raise the funds.
 These funds pay for the team's training on the Project SEARCH model.